 These are some of the concerns I hear from my own clients and students when it comes to perfectioning health and food. . .

-“I´m so exhausted that a few changes to my diet won't be enough to energize me.”
+“I'm so exhausted that a few changes in my meals won't be enough to energize me.”